 One year ago, the early days of Occupy Wall Street reached the front pages of mainstream media.
 The occupation of Zuccotti Park in downtown Manhattan gave a new impetus to a wave of worldwide protests.
 Starting in the Arab world, it then took root in Spain with the “Indignados” camps and assemblies that further extended to various European countries along with camp protest in Israel.
 In its turn, Occupy Wall Street inspired camps and actions in dozens of US cities and all over Europe, from London to Moscow.
 However, the indignados and Occupy may only represent the tip of the iceberg.
 Beyond their highly mediatized mobilizations and behind the scenes of institutional politics, vibrant progressive citizens’ initiatives and movements have developed across Europe and the western world and constitute active poles of subterranean politics.

 These citizens and activists share an opposition to the way national governments and the EU deal with the economic crisis.
 They provide alternative meanings to the crisis and reclaim a more democratic society.
 Their strategies, actions, concepts of social change, movements and democracy however vary considerably, to the point that some of their discourses and tactics may appear contradictory.
-Some citizens want to build stronger democratic institutions others don’t trust elected representatives any more and promote a change that starts at a local level and in daily life.
+Some citizens want to build stronger democratic institutions; others don’t trust elected representatives any more and promote a change that starts at a local level and in daily life.
 The interviews and exploratory empirical fieldwork conducted in six European countries under the heading of the “Subterranean politics project” coordinated by Mary Kaldor and Sabine Selchow (2012) pointed to four main cultures of activism that animate this progressive sector: occupation/direct participation, local and ecological transition, expertise and advocacy, movement building and protest mobilizations.

 Indignados and occupy camps and assemblies: direct democracy

-Indignados and occupy movements surged in the wave of an economic crisis that has had a devastating effect on youth unemployment.
+Indignados and occupy movements surged in the wave of an economic crisis that has had a devastating effect on youth precarity and unemployment.
 However, the claims of this movement focus even more on a crisis in democracy, pointing to the actual and structural limitations of representative democracy.
 Activists denounce an “empty democracy”, considering that the policies that have a real impact on their lives are settled in circles citizens have no impact upon.
 The “M15” movement in Spain started as a denunciation of a “democracy without choice”.
 Many Spanish citizens considered that the 2011 general elections did not offer a choice between alternatives, as the two main parties had no significant differences in their policy approach.
 This echoes the concerns of Occupy activists in the US, where citizens claim that both parties are under the hold of big corporations and the richest 1%.
 All over the world, citizens denounce the collusion between big corporations and policy makers.
 Many indignados consider it as their main target: “We must break the vicious link between capital and the representatives of democracy, who are more eager to defend the interests of capital than those of the voting population” (David, Barcelona, January 2012).
 In Tunisia, the Ben-Ali family controlled the most profitable companies and used its political power to expand their businesses.
 In Mexico, the young citizens’ movement “#yosoy132” denounces the collusion between the two major and very influential media consortiums, the economic elite and the winning presidential candidate.

 Indignados and occupy activists consider democracy not only as a claim but also as a practice.
 Experimentation in horizontal and participatory discussion and deliberation processes is at the core of their camps and neighbourhood assemblies.
 Space occupied by the movements become “spaces of experience”, understood as places sufﬁciently autonomous and distanced from capitalist society and power relations which permit actors to live according to their own principles, to knit different social relations and to express their subjectivity.